tulimid1/what-is-covering-me/code.md

 2. Create a new Python environment using [`Anaconda`](https://www.anaconda.com/) in the terminal.

 ```
+cd ...what-is-covering-me/Code

 conda env create -n CoverTypeProject -f CoverTypeProject.yml
 ```

-3. Run X, Y, Z notebooks to replicate figures and analysis.
+3. Run X, Y, Z notebooks, using the `CoverTypeProject` environment, to replicate the figures and analyses.